TITLE 8 SOCIAL SERVICES

 A. Regulations

-(2) Permanent rules: The secretary approves final rules implementing proposals to adopt, amend or repeal department rules and regulations in accordance with the provisions and procedures set forth in Subsections B-F of 8.100.100.8 NMAC.
+(2) Permanent rules: The secretary approves final rules implementing proposals to adopt, amend or repeal HCA rules and regulations in accordance with the provisions and procedures set forth in Subsections B-F of 8.100.100.8 NMAC.

 B. Notice of public hearing: A notice of public hearing on the proposed action shall include: